fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 [string, React.Dispatch<React.SetStateAction<string>>]
 ```

 So the first element, assignd to _newNote_ is a string and the second element that we assigned _setNewNote_ has a slightly more complex type.
 We notice that there is a string mentioned there, so we know that it must be the type of a function that sets a valued data.
+See [here](https://codewithstyle.info/Using-React-useState-hook-with-TypeScript/) of you want to learn more about the types of useState function.

 From this all we see that TypeScript has indeed [inferred](https://www.typescriptlang.org/docs/handbook/type-inference.html#handbook-content) the type of the first useState quite right, it is creating a state with type string.